Students Rights and Responsibilities Handbook

 Allergies and Medical Dietary Needs

-Our kitchens are not allergen free, which means all items on our regular menu are processed in the same facility that does process other allergens.
+Our kitchens are not allergen-free, which means all items on our regular menu are processed in the same facility that does process other allergens.
 This means there could be trace amounts where bread (not gluten-free) is on the table where corn tortillas (gluten-free) are prepped.

 This institution is an equal opportunity provider.

-24. Discipline Framework
+24. Discipline and Response Framework

 - “E” stands for Education and Engagement.
 Students who cause harm, fear, or disruption (referred to as “originators”) engage in new learning through a process of personal growth and reflection.
 This is facilitated through dialogue with trusted staff members with the intention of analyzing the impact of actions on others.